ShyamSrivastav/vpn-remote-access-tally/troubleshooting-logs.md

 ## 🔍 Outstanding Issues

-- ❌ SMB access from brother’s PC still fails due to Windows credential handling
+- ✅ SMB access from brother’s PC still fails due to Windows credential handling.
+To resolve the issue, I created a new user account in Windows with credentials.
 - ❌ Tally license fetch pending final verification

 ---